 Welcome to the Osher Lifelong Learning Institute at CSULB

-Osher Lifelong Learning Institute (OLLI) at California State University Long Beach (CSULB) is sponsored by the College of Health and Human Services.
+Osher Lifelong Learning Institute (OLLI) at California State University Long Beach (CSULB) is a center in the College of Health and Human Services.
 With the exception of our Executive Director, Office Administrator, and one part-time assistant, OLLI at CSULB is operated totally by volunteers, from Instructors to committees and clerical work.
 There are four eight-week sessions each year.
 Classes are typically ninety-minute periods and meet one day a week.
-Classes are held Monday through Saturday from 8:00 AM to 5:00 PM.
+Classes are held Monday through Saturday from 8:30 AM to 5:00 PM.

 In "normal sessions", OLLI offers 80-95 widely varied non-credit courses of interest to persons 50 years of age or older.
 There is no academic prerequisite for membership or to participate in the classes, just a desire to learn.
-In addition to classes on campus, others are offered in community locations such as downtown Long Beach, at the American Gold Star Manor, the Long Beach Bridge Center, and at the Alpert Jewish Community Center.
+In addition to classes on campus, other classes have been offered in community locations such as downtown Long Beach, at the American Gold Star Manor, the Long Beach Bridge Center, and at the Alpert Jewish Community Center.
 We average about 1800 members and are looking forward to our 25th year at CSULB.